MahakAgarwal-26/Rome-Airbnb-Analysis/README.md

 # Rome Airbnb Market Analysis

 ## Overview
 An end-to-end data analysis project exploring what drives Airbnb listing prices in Rome, Italy.
-The analysis covers 27,909 listings sourced from Inside Airbnb (September 2025) and is built across three tools: SQL, Power BI, and Python.
+The analysis covers 27,909 listings sourced from Inside Airbnb (September 2025) and is built across three tools: SQL and Power BI.

 **Central question:** What factors determine the nightly price of an Airbnb listing in Rome, and which locations and room types offer the best value?